-It turns out that there is a theoretical constraint on the Markov chain the transition operator in order for it settle into a stationary distribution (i.e. a target distribution we care about).
-The constraint states that the probability of the transition must be equal to the probability of the reverse transition .
-This reversibility property is often referred to as detailed balance.
-Using the Metropolis algorithm transition operator, reversibility is assured if the proposal distribution is symmetric.
-Such symmetric proposal distributions are the Normal, Cauchy, Student’s-t, and Uniform distributions.

-However, using a symmetric proposal distribution may not be reasonable to adequately or efficiently sample all possible target distributions.
-For instance if a target distribution is bounded on the positive numbers , we would like to use a proposal distribution that has the same support, and will thus be assymetric.
-This is where the Metropolis-Hastings sampling algorithm comes in.
-We will discuss in a later post how the Metropolis-Hastings sampler uses a simple change to the calculation of the acceptance probability which allows us to use non-symmetric proposal distributions.
+…

 MCMC: The Metropolis-Hastings Sampler

 https://theclevermachine.wordpress.com/2012/10/20/mcmc-the-metropolis-hastings-sampler/

 Note: Metropolis requires Pij = Pji (symmetric) but not the case for MH

 In an earlier post we discussed how the Metropolis sampling algorithm can draw samples from a complex and/or unnormalized target probability distributions using a Markov chain.
 The Metropolis algorithm first proposes a possible new state in the Markov chain, based on a previous state , according to the proposal distribution .
 The algorithm accepts or rejects the proposed state based on the density of the the target distribution evaluated at .
 (If any of this Markov-speak is gibberish to the reader, please refer to the previous posts on Markov Chains, MCMC, and the Metropolis Algorithm for some clarification).